ontop/ontop-website/tutorial/lenses/sql-lens.md

 artist_name | string
 museum_id | integer

 We now want to gather more information on artists.
 Including how many exhibits they created and in how many museums their works appear.
 In SQL, this can be achieved easily by running aggregate functions on a `GROUP BY` query, but there is no corresponding lens for aggregate functions in Ontop.
-We therefore have to take advantage of the SQL lens.
+We, therefore, have to take advantage of the SQL lens.

 This lens has the following structure:
 ```json